kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Component and Integration Tests Change the Equation
+## Component and Integration Tests Change the Equation { #component-and-integration-tests }

 Unit tests that instantiate plain classes are largely framework-independent.
 The interesting differences appear when tests need framework context.